There is someone lies dead in the bushes,

 inside the station where the crime occurred.

-witnesses who think they briefly
+witnesses who believe that they have briefly

-'Welcome to death row; Uncle Sam decided.
+'Welcome to death row; towels are provided.

 I'm Joe, and I will be your guide today.'

-in the years that followed, talking
+over the years that followed and kept talking

 the yard, they wondered who'd be first to leave.

-far too young for this solution.' -
+too young by far to queue for execution.' -

 who was a minor when, as prosecution